ShahjahanMirza/AI-VoiceAssistant/README.md

 - "Modify program" - Fixes an uploaded .py file and rewrites with fixed working code
 - "Add event" - Adds an event to the Google Calendar via API
 - "Get my events" - Retrieves the upcoming events from Google Calendar via API
+- "Search Youtube" - Search youtube to open the video in your browser

 The assistant can also have general conversations based on the user's input.